blegas78/autoSplitters/README.md

 ## General troubleshooting

-##### Please also check the readme's of the specific load remover you're using.
+#### Please also check the readme's of the specific load remover you're using.

 I will build this section more and more as people run into issues with setup.
 Please contact me if you have issues with setup, installation, or if you have inconsistencies in load times.

 #### Problem: Load pauses worked, but in the middle of the run they stop pausing or unpausing.
-- Solution: In LiveSplit restart the load remover by: Right-Click - Open Layout - select your layout
+- **Solution**: In LiveSplit restart the load remover by: Right-Click - Open Layout - select your layout

 #### Problem: I regularly get crashes in the middle of runs.
+- Cause 1
-- Solution: Your CPU may be overloaded.
-Try reducing your CPU load by closing unnecessary programs.
+  - Your CPU may be overloaded.
+  - **Solution**: Try reducing your CPU load by closing unnecessary programs.
 I have had to eliminate Streamlabs Emote Walls since that regularly consumes 20% CPU on my end.
 I have also heard success regarding stopping local recordings (this sucks but all hardware is different).
+- Cause 2
-- Solution 2: This may also be caused by a specific combination of software (VAS, LiveSplit, OBS).
-Try a different versions.
+  - This may also be caused by specific combinations of software (VAS, LiveSplit, OBS).
+  - **Solution**: Feel free to try different versions.

 #### Problem: `Scan Region` tab in the VAS' settings doesn't show a preview
 ###### This assumes you already have OBS running and outputting an image through via the virtual cam
-- Solution: There's no real fix for this (yet) other than restarting LiveSplit or reloading your layout until it shows up.
+- **Solution**: There's no real fix for this (yet) other than restarting LiveSplit or reloading your layout until it shows up.
 ###### Problem brought up by ScrambledEggsChef and JustSaft

 #### Problem: `Start Virtual Cam` button doesn't show up
 ###### This assuems you have a OBS version newer than 26.x.x
-- You might be using a portable version of OBS, in this case this option won't show up for reasons yet unknown to me.
+- You might be using a portable version of OBS, in this case this option won't show up.